Pexels.com

-Once on a vacation, my wife and I became “not so popular” when we informed our three daughters that we would be attending church the next day.
-As a pastor, I've typically worshipped at a local congregation anytime I'm away from my home church.
-I can't say that my motives are always pure, [since] occasionally it becomes a covert work operative as I morph into “Secret Shopper Sam.”
+On a past vacation, my wife and I became “not so popular” when we informed our three young daughters that we would be attending church the next day.
+As a worship pastor, I would make it a habit to worship at a local congregation anytime I was away from my home church.
+I can't say that my motives were always pure, as it was often a covert work operation as I transformed into “Secret Shopper Sean.”

 At one point, my daughter looks over and says, “Do all churches look alike?”

 Now, lest you think I'm merely pointing a finger at others, it really is an indictment on myself—the one who should have been worshipping instead of critiquing.
-I know better.
-But this church really had it together—excellent production values and great sermon, too.
-The notes I was taking on my iPhone (no, not texting) were a long list of all that they were doing really well.
-In fact, the list includes many things that my church could improve upon.
+I know better!
+But this church really had it together—excellent production values and a great sermon, too.
+The notes that I was taking on my phone (no, I was not doom-scrolling) were a long list of things that they were doing well.
+In fact, the list included many items that my own church could improve upon.

 I have nothing against learning from others; I do it all the time.
-In reality, my own creativity is primarily fueled by others' ideas.
-My exhortation is that we don't lose the identity of our own congregation to become like another.
+In reality, my own creativity is often fueled by others' ideas.
+My exhortation, however, is that we don't lose the identity of our own congregation in becoming like another.
 It's really tempting.

 Getting priorities straight

-As the pastor of worship and creative arts at my church, I'm entrusted with the service architecture of our weekend worship gatherings, as well as the leadership of the music and technical staff.
-Regardless of your church's structure, your music and technical teams have obvious interaction, and they play a role in planning the experience people have when they attend our services.
-We hope they'll be impacted with the message of the Gospel, whether through song, testimony (yes, a really cool life story), sermon, or gathering at the Lord's table; and that people would take much less notice of whether or not we are using new LED moving heads, have Twitter followers, or if the worship leader has cool hair and skinny jeans.
+As the pastor of worship and creative arts at my church, I was entrusted with not only the service architecture of our weekend worship gatherings, but also the leadership oversight of the music and tech staff.
+Regardless of your church's personnel structure, your music and technical teams have ongoing interactions, and they play a key role in planning the experience people will have when they attend our church services.
+Ultimately, we believe and trust that they will be impacted and transformed with the message of the Gospel, whether through song, testimony (yes, a really cool life story can hit home), sermon, or gathering at the Lord's table.
+And wouldn’t it just be icing on the cake if those same people took less notice of whether we were using a massive LED video wall, the latest trend in stage lighting, had 10k IG followers, or if the worship leader had skinny jeans and tattoos?